34 Animals That Eat Other Animals With Pictures

 Lions are known as the “king of the jungle” and are among the most iconic animals that eat other animals worldwide.

-One of the reasons why they are so well-known is because they are apex predators, meaning they are at the top of the food chain.
+One reason they are so well-known is that they are apex predators, meaning they are at the top of the food chain.

 As such, they are among the few animals that eat other animals.